Customer Support

 Handrail is a good feature for physically weak users.

 Handrail limits the use of vibration plate for many poses.
-It also makes the machine heavy and bulky.
+For some exercise poses, like L-squat, handrail attached to the machine may be too close to the body.

 Floor Shaking Issue